-- 43. INTERESTED PARTY SUPPLEMENTAL DISCLOSURE: W. Va.
-Code § 6D-1-2 requires that for contracts with an actual or estimated value of at least \$1 million, the vendor must submit to the Agency a supplemental disclosure of interested parties reflecting any new or differing interested parties to the contract, which were not included in the original preaward interested party disclosure, within 30 days following the completion or termination of the contract.
+43. INTERESTED PARTY SUPPLEMENTAL DISCLOSURE: W. Va.
+Code § 6D-1-2 requires that for contracts with an actual or estimated value of at least \$1 million, the Vendor must submit to the Agency a disclosure of interested parties prior to beginning work under this Contract.
+Additionally, the Vendor must submit a supplemental disclosure of interested parties reflecting any new or differing interested parties to the contract, which were not included in the original pre-work interested party disclosure, within 30 days following the completion or termination of the contract.
 A copy of that form is included with this solicitation or can be obtained from the WV Ethics Commission.
 This requirement does not apply to publicly traded companies listed on a national or international stock exchange.
-A more detailed definition of interested parties can be obtained from the form referenced above. - 44.
-PROHIBITION AGAINST USED OR REFURBISHED: Unless expressly permitted in the solicitation published by the State, Vendor must provide new, unused commodities, and is prohibited from supplying used or refurbished commodities, in fulfilling its responsibilities under this Contract. - 45.
-VOID CONTRACT CLAUSES This Contract is subject to the provisions of West Virginia Code § 5A-3-62, which automatically voids certain contract clauses that violate State law.
+A more detailed definition of interested parties can be obtained from the form referenced above.

+44. PROHIBITION AGAINST USED OR REFURBISHED: Unless expressly permitted in the solicitation published by the State, Vendor must provide new, unused commodities, and is prohibited from supplying used or refurbished commodities, in fulfilling its responsibilities under this Contract.

+45. VOID CONTRACT CLAUSES - This Contract is subject to the provisions of West Virginia Code § 5A-3-62, which automatically voids certain contract clauses that violate State law.